Bizmaphemangi/supportdesk/README.md

    API Token can be generated against any user with Agent role on your helpdesk site.
 Store API token in the following format: `api_key:api_secret`.
 Colon(:) is required.
 5. Add a new button to your Settings Dropdown in NavBar Settings.

-   Item Type should be Action and Action should be `new genie.SupportTicket()`
+   Item Type should be Action and Action should be `new supportdesk.SupportTicket()`

 #### License